Aircall Review: Pros, Cons, Features, and Pricing Explained

 Ease of Use

-Aircall is one of the most user-friendly call center software options I’ve tried.
+Aircall’s dashboard is one of the most user-friendly I’ve used.
 The interface is clean, intuitive, and requires little training for new users.
 Many reviewers mention how quickly teams can get started, thanks to guided onboarding and clear in-app instructions.
+Features like drag-and-drop call flow setup and easy access to call recordings make daily tasks simple, even for non-technical staff.

 Integrations